yanboANU/Haplotype-phasing/README.md

 # DCHap: A divide-and-conquer haplotype phasing algorithm for third-generation sequencing data

 DCHap is a fast and accurate haplotype phasing tool for third-generation sequencing data.

-# Dependencies
+It works for both SMRT reads (PacBio) and Oxford Nanopore reads.

 # Downloading DCHap

 To download DCHap, you have to clone the DCHap repository to your machine.